Veil-Project/veil-project.github.io/en/technology.md

 For example, to avoid the necessity of file backups, the Veil wallet supports a single BIP-0039/BIP-0044 **Deterministic Seed** from which its entire wallet can be restored, including both Basecoin and Zerocoin transactions.

-And beginning with the RingCT protocol release, Veil will release a wallet that's been designed and built from the ground-up with an emphasis on a friendly user experience.
+And beginning with the RingCT protocol release, Veil will release a wallet, **Veil X**, that’s been designed and built from the ground-up with an emphasis on a friendly user experience.

 ## The Veil emission schedule